 –Judith and Pat, Alabama

-RECIPE OF THE MONTH: Sallie’s Special Puff Pastry Eggs Goldenrod
+FAMILY RECIPE: Sallie’s Special Puff Pastry Eggs Goldenrod

 Melt butter over low heat.
 Add flour and stir until well blended (approximately 4 minutes).
 Slowly add milk and continually stir until slightly set.